tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/Activities/04-Stu_Confidence_Intervals/README.md

   * Use the `quantile` function and create a `95%` confidence interval range from the DataFrame of hit targets per simulation.

-  * Plot the upper and lower bounds of the `95%` confidence interval over the probability distribution histogram of hit targets out of `5` shots.
+  * Plot the upper and lower bounds of the `95%` confidence interval over the probability distribution histogram of hit targets.

 ## Hints